spyder-ide/spyder-docs/doc/panes/editor.rst

 ~~~~~~~~~~~~~~~~~~

 You can execute the current line—or multiple selected lines—using the :guilabel:`Run selection or current line` option from the toolbar or the :menuselection:`Run` menu, as well as with the :kbd:`F9` key.
-After running the current line, the cursor automatically advances to the next, so you can step through your code line by line.
+After running the current line, the cursor automatically advances to the next one, so you can step through your code line by line.
 Unlike :guilabel:`Run file`, the executed lines are shown in the :doc:`ipythonconsole`.